WeiDai-David/2025CVPR_GGEUR/README.md

 PACS and Office-Caltech-10 are small-sample datasets with fewer classification tasks:

-- ✅ Small sample size – Low classification difficulty.
+- ✅ Fewer classification tasks – Low classification difficulty.
 - ✅ High inter-class variation – Easier to distinguish between classes.
 - ✅ Similar training and test sets – Improves accuracy implicitly.
 - ✅ Balanced intra-domain classes – Following a proportional random split.

 With the development of self-supervised learning, the challenges posed by cross-domain datasets like PACS and Office_Caltech_10 have been significantly weakened when using backbones such as CLIP and DINO.

 Therefore, there is an urgent need for a more realistic and challenging dataset that better reflects real-world scenarios.
-To address this, we propose **Office-Home-LDS** — a dataset built upon the Office-Home dataset (65 classes) that incorporates both cross-domain and data heterogeneity.
+To address this, we propose **Office-Home-LDS** — a dataset built upon the Office-Home dataset (65 classes) that incorporates both cross-domain(**domain skew**) and data heterogeneity(**label skew**).
 This clearly aligns better with real-world conditions.

 ---